-As described in Section 7.4.2.2, we compare increased installation costs with fuel cost savings based on price differential between MGO and LNG.
-We apply this analysis to older vessel, selected to be at or beyond typical replacement ages in 2020.
-If a vessel net costs of complying with Med ECA conditions are lower using LNG, the that vessel is considered to be economically feasible.
+As described in Section 7.4.3.2, we compare increased installation costs with fuel cost savings based on price differential between MGO and LNG.
+We apply this analysis to older vessels, selected to be at or beyond typical replacement ages in 2020.
+Therefore, this analysis is applied to replacement of end of life vessels and new build vessels as they enter the fleet.
+If a vessel net costs of complying with SECA conditions are lower using LNG, then that vessel is considered to be economically feasible.
 We evaluate the fraction of the fleet that is replaced or replacement eligible based on age in 2020, and we evaluate the fraction of those vessels for which LNG would be economically feasible.
-Additional methodology description can be found in Section 7.4.2.2.
+Additional methodology description can be found in Section 7.4.3.2.